 Ditching the ease and convenience of the pavement, I was unsure whether anyone would join me.
 Trail running was new to the majority of them.
 Yet, on that very first morning, I was surprised and elated when 13 of us took to the trail together.
 WOW!
 It worked!
 Adventure filled us up.
 It felt so good.
 I smiled all day.

-Since that first day, we have run together three to five times each month, from two to 17 miles.
+Since that first day, we have run together three to five times each month, from two miles to ultradistance.
 We average five to eight women per run, and have had up to 10 and 11.
 Only two times has it been me and one other, and we have never cancelled a run due to lack of women showing up.
-In our first year together, we met 45 times, ran 352 total miles and eight races.
+In our first year together, we met 45 times and ran 352 total miles and eight races.

 We show up!